KULeuven-Diepenbeek/osc-course/content/ch9-memory/memory.md

   </div>
 </div>

-This is a very important characteristic, as it helps deal with so-called **external fragmentation** (up to a certain point).
-As more and more programs are loaded into memory, the available space is reduced.
-Luckily, as programs are stopped/done, they also release the space they took up.
-As such, after a while, there will be gaps in the physical memory where older programs were removed.
-The thing is: those gaps are **not always large enough to entirely fit a newly started program**!
-As such, non-contiguous segmentation allows the new program to use several smaller gaps instead!
+This is a very important characteristic, as it helps deal with the aforementioned **external fragmentation** (at least up to a certain point).
+Even though the full process cannot fit in any given gap, its individual segments can be distributed across several gaps as needed.

-TODO: external fragmentation example image!
+{{% figure src="/img/mem/external_fragmentation_2.png" title="External fragmentation is partially solved with segmentation" %}}

 ### Address Binding

-Additionally, segmentation allows us to do the memory mapping not at load time (as with chunking), but much more dynamically at **execution time**: segments can be created (or removed) and placed as-needed by the OS.
-The compiler however can of course still just use a logical address space that -is- contiguous: that makes it much easier for us to reason about programs and even assembly, as we don't need to worry about the segmentation specifics.
+Additionally, segmentation allows us to do the memory mapping not at load time (as with chunking), but also much more dynamically at **execution time**: segments can be created (or removed) and placed as-needed by the OS.

 However, placing multiple segments at various locations in the physical memory does mean it now becomes more difficult to find the correct physical address given a logical/virtual address.
 A single relocation register is no longer enough (as we also no longer have a simple base address).
 Instead, we need a **segment table** that tracks the different segments and where exactly they can be found in physical memory.
 So, instead of having a single base address and a chunk limit, each individual segment has its own base address and limit offset, all of which are stored in the segment table.
 Again, for performance reasons this is often done in the separate MMU chip, which might look a bit like this:

 {{% figure src="/img/mem/ss_mem_segmhw.png" title="Segmentation hardware" %}}
 {{% dinobook %}}

-The logical address that the programmer sees (which is generated by the compiler) now *secretly* consists of two parts: a segment number (s) and an offset (d).
-The segment number (s) will be used as an address in the segment table.
-Through this table the base address of the segment can be found.
+This also means that we no longer have a single contiguous logical/virtual address space, but instead multiple smaller ones (one for each segment).
+In practice, we can still represent addresses with a single number however, which  *secretly* consists of two parts: a segment number (s) and an offset (d).
+The segment number (s) will be used as an index into the segment table.
+The value at that index indicates the base address of that segment.
 The offset number (d) will be used to define an offset within this segment and is simply added to the base address to get the final, physical address.

-If the sum of the base address and the offset falls within the segment limit, everything is fine.
+As with chunking, if the sum of the base address and the offset falls within the segment limit, everything is fine.
 Otherwise the operating system will catch this error.

 {{% task %}}
 What, *oh what*, could be the name of the error that the OS produces if the sum of the base address and the offset does **not** fall within the segment limit ?
 {{% /task %}}

-### Problems with Segmenation
+### Problems with Segmentation

-TODO: external fragmentation
-TODO: overhead of tracking segment sizes and checking limits
+While segmentation already improves a lot on chunking, it still suffers from a few problems.

+In practice, external segmentation can still easily occur in modern systems with hundreds of running processes.
+This is because the **individual segments are not equally sized**, and gaps (created by removed/stopped segments) can thus easily be smaller than what is needed for a given segment.
+As such, the OS needs to keep track of **a list of open gaps and their size**.
+Every time a process needs memory for a segment, the OS would need to **loop over the entire gap list** to determine the most appropriate one, a list which can get very long quite quickly.
+This overhead can get quite substantial in practice.
+The OS could instead optimize and look for a "good enough" gap, but this in practice only worsens external fragmentation.
+Other techniques can be considered, such as compaction: this would "shift" segments of running processes together in memory to fill smaller gaps, making larger gaps available.
+While possible, this can get highly complex, as the logical addresses would also have to be re-generated.

+As such, even segmentation isn't our "final solution" to this problem.
+But before we discuss the real deal, let's do some exercises.